This Yamaha soundbar saves space, but isn't the year's top value

 Yamaha calls the SR-B20A "simple to use and simple to love," and the company is onto something—at least partially.
 The Yamaha SR-B20A is indeed about as simple to set up and use as soundbars get: just plug in the power, plug in an HDMI cable, and you're pretty much good to go.

 In the box, you'll find the soundbar itself; a wide, flat remote control; and cables for power and an optical audio connection.
 There's no HDMI cable in the box—which feels like an oversight in 2020.
-If you want to use the soundbar with HDMI ARC (the best and most convenient setup), you'll have to provide your own cable.
+If you want to use the soundbar with HDMI ARC to control power and volume with your TV remote (the most convenient setup), you'll have to provide your own cable.

 What We Like